rehmpke/rogerehmpkesite/README.md

 ## 📁 Key Directories

-Only the folders relevant to the Jekyll/webpack workflow are shown.
+A focused view of the directories involved in the Jekyll + Webpack pipeline.

 ```
 rogerehmpkesite/